-Our emphasis is on valuing all subjects equally, as part of this, we do not teach cross-curricular topics.
+Our emphasis is on valuing all subjects equally, and ensuring all are given equal time to be explored.
+As part of this, we do not teach cross-curricular topics.
 Rather, we teach each subject individually, with no expectation that the geography and history units, for example, necessarily link to create a thematic topic.
 This is to ensure we avoid tenuous, inappropriate links driving our learning, rather than the knowledge and skill set of each subject.